-is marked by a reversal of aeons of art history: forgetting.
+This list of aesthetic concerns could stretch out further, but let me wrap up with an area that art, from the start, has always tried to capture: remembrance.
+From bison hunts to biblical stories, from victories in battles or revolutions, from socialist realist to fascist art, artists have attempted to memorialize the past as a means to sustain or shape the present.
+At its best, such creative recollections have attempted to make sense of the past and the present in order to contemplate a better future - especially in the face of hegemonic representations.
+Strikingly, however, the current moment is marked by a reversal of aeons of art history: forgetting.
 Call it the postmodern condition, or blame it on the speed of daily life or efforts to escape harsh realities, but history seems to get lost almost before it's been made, and we're left with a hodgepodge art of immediatism.
 Such ahistoricism erases the developmental logic of domination and hence our ability to contest it, but also that of the revolutionary tradition and hence our capacity to nurture it, thereby helping to "disappear" hope.
 The artistic imperative here is simple: struggle against memory loss, including our own.

 The above themes may seem amorphous; worse, they may appear to be completely removed from the many pressing, often life-and-death issues people face - the numerous "isms" that most of us battle, from racism to heterosexism to anti-Semitism, and sadly on and on.
 But it is through such concerns that, for instance, racism operates in specific ways right now, and can therefore be illustrated and potentially fought.
-Today's form of fragmentation, for example, has turned many toward fundamentalisms - Islam, Judaism, or Christianity - as a means to regain community, often at the expense of women, queers, and indeed anyone dubbed as the transgressive other.
-Fear has an object, and in the contemporary United States that is frequently the young black male and the bearded Middle Eastern man.
-Spatial displacement brutally creates refugees, who then become targets of hate.
-You get the picture.
-Rather, you can paint, print, or perform the picture.

-Lest I seem to be blaming artists for an inegalitarian world, or minimally for not doing enough to challenge it through their work, let me reiterate: I desire to encourage shifts in cultural production and cultural producers in order that both can contribute to the project of ever-freer societies.
-There are valid reasons for artistic choices - say, whether to sign a work or not - but all too often such choices seem already circumscribed or shaped by today's social ills.
-Art should instead aim to turn the tables: this miserable historical moment could be the raw material for artists to give shape better, more visually pleasing world might just make us too comfortable to swashbuckle our way to revolution.
-Garbage, along with the shoplifted and the plagiarized, are all romanticized as somehow existing outside domination by anarchist artists who thoroughly inhabit a social structure (as does everyone) where the best of peoples' cultures are tossed aside, stolen, or plagiarized for profit and power.4
+racism and fear, almost reveling in the rubble.
+The degradation foisted on the poor, the marginal, and the forgotten is gleefully picked up as some sort of pirate sensibility.
+All too often, capitalism's trash is the blueprint for own trashed creations, as if artistic expressions modeled on a better, more visually pleasing world might just make us too comfortable to swashbuckle our way to revolution.
+Garbage, along with the shoplifted and the plagiarized, are all romanticized as somehow existing outside domination by anarchist artists who thoroughly inhabit a social structure (as does everyone) where the best of peoples' cultures are tossed aside, stolen, or plagiarized for profit and power.

 Whether conceived of as circus or chaos (or both), however, these types of civic artworks are as evanescent as the latest iPod updates; they merely frolic on built environments instead of collectively shaping them.
 Such artistic strategies are ultimately hollow, replicating the feeling of life under capitalism, whether one has material plenty or not.
-Instead of offering a challenge or a vision, both our joyful and joyless DIY art ends up parroting the bipolar "choices" that most people struggle against daily: the lure of the ephemeral, unattainable spectacle, or utter rejection in the debris of its excess.
-And yet this reopening of social space via creativity brings with it a sense of inclusiveness, of democratic places remade and consented to by all - or at least the potentiality thereof.
+Instead of offering a challenge or a vision, both our joyful and joyless DIY art ends up parroting the bipolar "choices" that most people struggle